'' Stress and Hormonal Imbalance II: How TCM Explains Fatigue, Cycles, and Menopause Skip to main content

 🌿Diet that Supports Hormones Under Stress

-🌱 General principles include:
+🌱 General dietary principles include:

-• regular meals for blood sugar stability
+• regular meals to stabilize blood sugar

 • warm, cooked foods to support digestion